rust-lang/rfcs/text/0000-rand-core.md

 }
 ```

+Of these functions, only `next_*` and `fill_bytes` are supposed to be
+implemented directly; there is no reason an implementation should override any
+of the other functions.
+Further, `next_f*` are only of interest to floating
+point generators; there are few pseudo-random algorithms directly producing
+floating-point numbers and I don't believe any of these are in common usage.

+There is one other function we may wish to add: `next_u128`.
+More later.

+But before we revise `Rng`, lets go over our goals.

 ### Desired properties

-[Note: only the last two paragraphs differ from the previous version of this
+[Note: many of these paragraphs are simply copied from the previous version of
-section in the parent RFC.]
+this section in the parent RFC; several more paragraphs have been added.]

 The above trait is **long and complex**, and does not cleanly separate core
 functionality (`next_*` / `fill_bytes`) from derived functionality (`gen`,